Advanced20 min readProcess Control

 Rockwell Automation Communications Example for Temperature Control

 Complete working example demonstrating Communications implementation for Temperature Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Temperature Control Control